pabloswe/pabloswe/README.md

 # Hello there 👋, I'm Pablo Pereira

 ### 💫 About Me
-- I'm a Software Development Engineer at Amazon
+- 💻 Passionate Software Development Engineer at Amazon Prime Video
-- Passionate about Algorithms & Data Structures
+- 📚 Excited about Algorithms & Data Structures
+- 🌱 Specializing in enhancing living room entertainment experiences
+- ⚛️ Skilled in Full Stack Development with React, TypeScript, and Kotlin.
+- 🧑‍🏫 Committed to empowering the next generation

 <br/>